Updated in 2022! Struggling with liquids in your 3-1-1 kit? Try those travel toiletries!

 6.)
 Solid perfumes - Lush makes fantastic solid perfumes, as does Crabtree & Evelyn and Simpatico (I love #8).
 A nice bonus of solid perfumes - no spilling, and it's harder to drown yourself in endless spritzes.

 7.)
 Moisturizing sticks.
 Deep Steep make some gorgeous ones that are perfectly sized for travel.
 I like the lavender-chamomile for my face and hands on the airplane, and the rosemary-mint for aching feet at the end of a long day.
-The Body Shop also offers their classic Cocoa-butter in solid stick form.
-I always have one in my travel purse.
+The Body Shop used to have a classic cocoa-butter in solid stick form.
+I would do anything for it to come back!

 9.)
 Powder - I know, I know.
 It sounds like I'm stuck in the 80s!
 But I don't take a powder puff with me!
 If you don't have a solid perfume you like, try a powder.
 They're especially nice in sticky locations and you can even get unscented version so you stay fresh and dry without smelling like flowers.
 But since I do love flowers, I love Crabtree & Evelyn's talc, as well as classic baby powder scent.